 4. Texas Horned Lizard

-The Texas Horned Lizard is not a toad, despite the fact that you may know it as the “horny toad.”
+The Texas Horned Lizard is not a toad, even though you may know it as the “horny toad.”

 Because of its small tail, some onlookers might mistake this flat-bodied lizard for an amphibian.
-It inhabits bright, open glades and rocky hillsides.
+It inhabits bright, open meadows and rocky hillsides.

 While waiting for prey to pass, they conceal themselves by nestling into small pebbles or substrates.